Najib Razak

 Najib's tenure as prime minister, between 2009 and 2018, was marked by economic liberalisation measures, such as cuts to government subsidies, which were unpopular among the public.
-After the 2013 election, his government pursued a number of its critics on sedition charges, the imprisonment of opposition leader Anwar Ibrahim following a conviction for sodomy and the implementation of a Goods and Services Tax (GST).
+After the 2013 election, his government pursued a number of its critics on sedition charges, saw the imprisonment of opposition leader Anwar Ibrahim following a conviction for sodomy, and the implementation of a Goods and Services Tax (GST).
 He was prime minister during the Malaysia Airlines Flight 370 disaster and a dispute with North Korea following the assassination of Kim Jong-nam.

 In 2015, Najib became implicated in a major corruption scandal involving state investment firm 1Malaysia Development Berhad (1MDB) which led to rallies calling for his resignation, spearheaded by the grassroots movement Bersih.
-These protests culminated in the Malaysian Citizens' Declaration by Mahathir Mohamad, Pakatan Harapan and NGOs which sought to oust Najib.
+These protests culminated in the Malaysian Citizens' Declaration by Mahathir Mohamad, Pakatan Harapan and non-governmental organisations that sought to oust Najib.

-Najib's response to the corruption accusations was to tighten his grip on power by replacing then-deputy prime minister Muhyiddin Yassin, suspending two newspapers and pushing through parliament a controversial National Security Council Bill that provides the prime minister with unprecedented powers.
+Najib's response to the corruption accusations was to tighten his grip on power by replacing then-deputy prime minister Muhyiddin Yassin, suspending two newspapers and pushing through parliament a controversial National Security Council Bill that provided the prime minister with unprecedented powers.
 Najib's various subsidy cuts have contributed to soaring living costs, while fluctuating oil prices and the fallout from the 1MDB scandal led to a depreciation of the Malaysian currency.
-These ended with BN's loss in the 2018 general elections.
+These ended with BN's historic loss in the 2018 general elections; the coalition had ruled uninterrupted since Malayan independence in 1957.
 Najib then conceded defeat and promised to help facilitate a smooth transition of power.

-On 3 July 2018, Najib was arrested by the Malaysian Anti-Corruption Commission (MACC), which investigated how RM42 million (US$10.6 million) went from SRC International, a company related to 1MDB, into Najib's bank account.
+On 3 July 2018, Najib was arrested by the Malaysian Anti-Corruption Commission (MACC), which had been investigating how RM42 million (US$10.6 million) went from SRC International, a company related to 1MDB, into Najib's bank account.
 In the process, the police seized a number of fashion accessories worth $273 million while searching through his properties.
 Najib was subsequently charged and convicted by the High Court on abuse of power, money laundering and criminal breach of trust, becoming the first Prime Minister of Malaysia to be convicted of corruption, and was sentenced to 12 years' imprisonment and fined RM210 million.
 At the same time, Najib was also simultaneously directed to settle RM1.69 billion in tax arrears owed to the Inland Revenue Board (IRB).
 The sentence was upheld by the Federal Court on 23 August 2022.
-He is currently serving his sentence in Kajang Prison.
-Najib's political career has been marred by numerous controversies and allegations of corruption.
+He is currently serving his sentence at Kajang Prison, pending payment of RM50 million fine, following which he will be allowed to serve out the remainder of his sentence under house arrest.